unique379r/strspy/README.md

 ## Note

-One may encounter with a bug that using wrapper (`STRspy_run_v1.0.sh`), STRspy parallel version may not able to communicate properly with "gnu parallel" and exit the workflow without mapping or further steps of the analysis.
-Solution to this, the user may either run the script directly from scripts/STRspy_v1.0.sh in the STRspy dir or modify the STRspy_run_v1.0.sh script and allow the nested loop version of the workflow, but bear in mind that this is a little slower than the parallel version.
+One may encounter a bug that using a wrapper (`STRspy_run_v1.0.sh`), STRspy parallel version may not be able to communicate properly with "gnu parallel" and exit the workflow without mapping or further steps of the analysis.
+The solution to this, the user may either run the script directly from scripts/STRspy_v1.0.sh in the STRspy dir or modify the STRspy_run_v1.0.sh script and allow the nested loop version of the workflow, but bear in mind that this is a little slower than the parallel version.

 ## Evaluation

-STRspy has been evaluated on 2 datasets including 30cycle and 15cycle of the ONT reads.
-Please have a look plots bellow the benchmarking of the datasets we used.
+STRspy has been evaluated on 2 datasets including 30 cycles and 15 cycles of the ONT reads.
+Please have a look plots below for the benchmarking of the datasets we used.
 For more details please refer to our paper `Hall CL, Kesharwani RK, Phillips NR, Planz JV, Sedlazeck FJ, Zascavage RR.
 Accurate profiling of forensic autosomal STRs using the Oxford Nanopore Technologies MinION device.
 Forensic Sci Int Genet.
 2022 Jan;56:102629. doi: 10.1016/j.fsigen.2021.102629.
 Epub 2021 Nov 17.
 PMID: 34837788.`

 ## Heatmap of predicted STRs (30cycle and 15cycle)
 ![](figs/Heatmap15-30X.jpeg)

 ![](figs/STRspy_benchmarking.png)

-## NOTE: The YSTR database is coming soon.

 ## References
 Aaron R. Quinlan, Ira M. Hall, BEDTools: a flexible suite of utilities for comparing genomic features, Bioinformatics, Volume 26, Issue 6, 15 March 2010, Pages 841–842, https://doi.org/10.1093/bioinformatics/btq033